jbcodeforce/flink-studies/docs/architecture/index.md

 ???- info "Update"
     * Created 2018
     * Updated 11/2024 - review done.
+    * 12/2024: move fault tolerance in this chapter

 ## Runtime architecture

-Flink consists of a **Job Manager** and `n` **Task Managers**.
+Flink consists of a **Job Manager** and `n` **Task Managers** deployed on `k` hosts.

  ![1](https://ci.apache.org/projects/flink/flink-docs-release-1.12/fig/distributed-runtime.svg)

 The **JobManager** controls the execution of a single application.
-It receives an application for execution and builds a Task Execution Graph from the defined Job Graph.
+Developers submit their application (jar file or SQL statements) via CLI, or k8s manifest.
+Job Manager receives the Flink application for execution and builds a Task Execution Graph from the defined **JobGraph**.
 It manages job submission which parallelizes the job and distributes slices of [the Data Stream](https://ci.apache.org/projects/flink/flink-docs-stable/dev/datastream_api.html) flow, the developers have defined.
-Each parallel slice of the job is executed in a **task slot**.
+Each parallel slice of the job is a task that is executed in a **task slot**.

 Once the job is submitted, the **Job Manager** is scheduling the job to different task slots within the **Task Manager**.
 The Job manager may create resources from a computer pool, or when deployed on kubernetes, it creates pods.

-The **Resource Manager** manages Task Slots and leverages underlying orchestrator, like Kubernetes or Yarn.
+The **Resource Manager** manages Task Slots and leverages an underlying orchestrator, like Kubernetes or Yarn (deprecated).

 A **Task slot** is the unit of work executed on CPU.
 The **Task Managers** execute the actual stream processing logic.
 There are multiple task managers running in a cluster.
 The number of slots limits the number of tasks a TaskManager can execute.
 After it has been started, a TaskManager registers its slots to the ResourceManager: